Skip to main content

 Technical Analysis

-CVE-2025-13342 is a critical security vulnerability identified in the Frontend Admin by DynamiApps plugin for WordPress, affecting all versions up to and including 3.28.20.
-The root cause is a missing authorization check (CWE-862) in the ActionOptions::run() save handler, which processes form submissions on the public frontend.
-This flaw allows unauthenticated attackers to submit specially crafted form data that modifies arbitrary WordPress options without any capability verification.
-Key options vulnerable to modification include 'users_can_register', which controls whether new users can register; 'default_role', which sets the default role for new users; and 'admin_email', which is used for administrative notifications.
-By altering these options, attackers can enable open registration, assign themselves elevated privileges, or redirect administrative emails to attacker-controlled addresses, facilitating further compromise.
-The vulnerability requires no authentication or user interaction and can be exploited remotely over the network.
-The CVSS v3.1 base score of 9.8 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H) reflects the high impact on confidentiality, integrity, and availability, combined with the ease of exploitation.
-Although no public exploits have been reported yet, the severity and simplicity of the attack vector make it a critical threat to WordPress sites using this plugin.
-The lack of available patches at the time of disclosure increases the urgency for mitigation.
-This vulnerability is particularly dangerous because it targets WordPress options that govern site security and user management, potentially allowing attackers to gain persistent administrative access or disrupt site operations.
+The vulnerability identified as CVE-2025-13342 affects the Frontend Admin by DynamiApps plugin for WordPress, versions up to and including 3.28.20.
+It stems from a missing authorization check (CWE-862) in the ActionOptions::run() save handler, which processes form submissions on the public frontend.
+This flaw allows unauthenticated attackers to submit specially crafted form data to modify arbitrary WordPress options without any capability validation.
+Critical options vulnerable to modification include users_can_register (which controls whether new users can register), default_role (which sets the default role for new users), and admin_email (which is used for administrative notifications).
+By altering these options, attackers can enable open registration, assign elevated privileges to new users, or redirect administrative communications, facilitating further compromise.
+The vulnerability is remotely exploitable over the network without authentication or user interaction, reflected in its CVSS 3.1 base score of 9.8 (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H).
+Although no exploits have been publicly observed yet, the straightforward exploitation vector and high impact on confidentiality, integrity, and availability make this a critical risk.
+The plugin’s widespread use in WordPress sites increases the attack surface, especially for organizations relying on this plugin for frontend administration.
+The lack of a patch at the time of disclosure necessitates immediate defensive measures to prevent exploitation.

 Potential Impact